awslabs/aws-glue-blueprint-libs/samples/standard_table_to_governed/README.md

 * NumberOfWorkers: The number of G.1X workers in glue job.

 ## Prerequisite
+* Source table must be readable using Dynamic Frames, ie it must have a classification property in the table.
 * You need to have a Glue Catalog table referring to their s3 path.
-* You need to register your S3 path as a Lake Formation data lake location.
+* You need to register your Governed tables S3 path as a Lake Formation data lake location.
 * You need to configure Lake Formation permissions on your IAM role `GlueExecutionRole`.
   * Database permissions
     * `Create table`, `Describe` and `Alter` permission for the database specified in `DestinationDatabaseName`.